prrg/prrg-perkoverhaul/README.md

 # Rebalances
 ## Hitman
-Hitman perk deck now nulifies all the regeneration time, maintaining the 20% value.
+Hitman perk deck now nulifies all the regeneration time, maintaining the 20% value for armor reduction
 ## Sociopath
 The Sociopath keeps it's buffs with a smaller cooldown.